Answered By: APUS Librarians Last Updated: Jun 05, 2023 Views: 2067

 - EBSCOhost: EBSCO houses many of our article databases, along with thousands of ebooks.
 The free app will work with iOS or Android devices.
 To e-mail a link that will allow you to install and authenticate the app on your phone, first enter EBSCO via the link on the library's website (see the "Articles & Databases" page).
 Once in EBSCO, look at the bottom of the screen (see a screenshot).
 When you've followed the simple instructions provided, you will be able to search APUS EBSCO subscriptions (including full text articles!) from your phone.
 Read more.

-- Ebook Central: This very popular ebook provider recommends the Bluefire app (for Android and iOS devices).
+- Ebook Central: This very popular ebook provider recommends Adobe Digital Editions (for Android and iOS devices).
 Click here for download instructions.
-You will need to authorize your Bluefire app with an Adobe ID (if you do not have an Adobe ID, click here).

 - Pronunciator Language Learning: Click here to learn how to set up your account with Pronunciator.
 Then, see available apps here.